mk270/whitakers-words/programme.md

     FOR_WORD_LIST_CHECK_HELP
-       This option works in conjunction with DO_ONLY_INITIAL_WORD to allow the processing of scanned dictionarys or text word lists.
+       This option works in conjunction with DO_ONLY_INITIAL_WORD to allow the processing of scanned dictionaries or text word lists.
 It accepts only the forms common in dictionary entries, like NOM S for N or ADJ, or PRES ACTIVE IND 1 S for V.  It is be used only with DO_INITIAL_WORD The default choice is N(o), but it can be turned on with a Y(es).